syscobalt/cobalt/README.md

 This will get QEMU to test out the CDROM image of Cobalt that was built.
 ## Contributing
 For guidelines on contributing, see [this](CONTRIBUTING.md) page.
+## Ports
+See the [ports repository](https://github.com/syscobalt/cobalt-ports).
+This repository contains ported software and user-made applications that should be optional to install on Cobalt.